Network Vulnerability Assessment

-A network vulnerability assessment plan varies from case to case, depending on the complexity and size of your network infrastructure, the type of the targeted environment (production, development, etc.).
+A network vulnerability assessment plan depends on the complexity and size of your network infrastructure and the type of the targeted environment (production, development, etc.).
 Based on the portfolio of 150+ cybersecurity projects, ScienceSoft outlines some general steps that are characteristic of all network vulnerability assessment projects.

 - Defining network vulnerability assessment goals (e.g., network segmentation check, malware scanning, preparing for HIPAA compliance audit).